-Seeing the world in color contrasts with black-and-white dualism.
-Can you see the different colors, ideas, people, and cultures, or are you stuck in the good versus evil mindset?
+The mindset of black-and-white dualism contrasts with a holistic point of view.
+What about you?
+Can you see the value in different colors, ideas, people, and cultures, or are you stuck in the good versus evil mindset?

 The pure form of dualism is a balance between two equal forces.
 Taoism’s yin and yang concept is a dualistic way of explaining opposing views.
 In Taoism, these forces are not good and evil but complementary forces.
 Everything in creation has both yin and yang aspects.